404-Program-not-found/website/README.md

 All source code, unless otherwise stated, is licensed under [AGPL-3.0](./LICENSE.md).

+Any images, video, or other media are all rights reserved, except the `./assets/icons` directory, which belong to their respective owners.

 ## To compile and run locally
 1. Clone the repository
 2. Install dependencies with `yarn install`